Skip to main content

 • Cooking demonstrations

-Our team created a space we called “Emirati Home”, designed like a small Gallery to reflect what a traditional home in the UAE might have looked like between the late 17th and late 20th centuries.
+Our team created a space one of them is for us we called “Emirati Home”, designed like a small Gallery to reflect what a traditional home in the UAE might have looked like between the late 17th and late 20th centuries.
 We showcased heritage items such as:

 • Antique sitting room doors and window shutters